 to see the location of the place.

-Update April 2015: GTA initiated Battery Operated Carts are now operating between Bhanu Bhawan (i.e. Gorkha Bhawan) on Mall road and Mahakal Temple during tourist season between 7am to 10am.
+GTA has introduced Battery Operated Carts between Bhanu Bhawan (i.e. Gorkha Bhawan) on Mall road and Mahakal Temple during tourist season between 7am to 10am.
 A cart can accommodate up to 8 persons.
 One way rate is Rs.
 20 per person.
 It makes several round trips.
 You can also reserve a cart for Rs.
 500. Update 2019: Carts are no longer in operation.

 Share your experience.